nixheads/nixheadOS-idea-area/documentation/submission.md

 (note, technically guidebooks ONLY have to go through all these statges in you want them to be official, though I would suggest you to go through this process,

-### LaTeX/TeX/etc(i.e. TeX languages)

-These pretty much fall under the same guidelines as [guidebooks](#guidebooks) with a few exceptions.

-If approval is met things will go as such:

-* Your git repo will be forked under the organization
-* Your PDF will be added to the official list
-* Your PDF will be hosted(somehwere) available for the public

-### HTML

-HTML(tutorials, guides, etc) would have to meet some simple requirements:

-* most likely abide by aesthetics of [tldp.org](https://www.tldp.org)
-* be under an appropriate license(e.g. CreativeCommons)
-* be quality:
-	* minimal typos(these can always be fixed)
-	* be clear and to the point
-	* be able to be understood by both n00bs and experts alike(assuming topic is SIMPLE enough)
-* be under a git repository so it's easily accessible to the public.

 ### Markdown